helidon-io/helidon/integrations/microstream/README.md

 ### API

-Use the EmbeddedStorageManagerBuilder to create a Microstream instance:
+Use the EmbeddedStorageManagerBuilder to create a MicroStream instance:

 ```
 EmbeddedStorageManager embeddedStorageManager = EmbeddedStorageManagerBuilder